Who the hell are you?

-Conrad Zero Halloween 2006 - Before CaffeineNobody, hence the name.
-Actually, I’m a dark-fiction / horror author from Minneapolis, Minnesota.
-I flirted with an English Major and eventually stood her up for a Masters in Philosophy and Computer Science from the University of Minnesota.
+I’m an author.
+I write dark fiction, classic horror and horror/comedy.
+I was born and raised in and around Minneapolis, Minnesota.
+I flirted with an English Major and eventually stood her up for a degree in Philosophy and Computer Science from the University of Minnesota.

 Where the hell is Minneapolis?

-Many people think that a Bachelor’s Degree in Philosophy is worthless, and I almost certainly couldn’t disagree with this less.
+Many people think that a Bachelor’s Degree in Philosophy is worthless, and I almost certainly couldn’t disagree less.
 It completely strips you of anything you thought you knew, including any moral or religious upbringing.
 It instills a healthy sense of paranoia, causing you to doubt everything and trust no one.
-It consumes so much of your time, that you will have to completely give up on sleep, relationships, television and social activity.
+It consumes so much of your time, that you will have to completely give up on sleep, media and society.
 Caffeine will become your new God.

 There are also disadvantages.